 So, our advice to you, if you haven’t started potty training yet, is to put it off until the New Year.
 A week or two won’t make a difference in the grand scheme of things.
 Once the holidays are over you can focus on your little one and this important milestone.
 Potty training is unavoidable, but there is no need to cram it into the busiest time of the year.

-Wishing you all the happiest of holiday seasons, and much joy in 2018!
+Wishing you the happiest of holiday seasons!